 - For asynchronous delivery methods, such as online courses, one unit of academic credit shall be determined by demonstration of competency, demonstration of proficiency, or fulfillment of learning outcomes as judged by the appropriate faculty to be equivalent to a traditionally defined unit of credit.

 - For internships, student teaching, clinical practice, community-based learning and similar educational activities which are not under the direct supervision by a Goshen College faculty member, one unit of academic credit is commensurate with the hours involved and quality of the learning experience.
 Academic credit is awarded when the student fulfills the objectives and/or obtains the required competencies as set by the academic department.

 - For supervised research, communication, and theater practice, private music lessons, and similar activities, the amount of effort required for one unit of academic credit is determined by the supervising faculty and/or department.

-- For the study-service term and travel courses, instruction and student work for the purposes of credit hour computation includes some or all of the following:
+- For the study-service term and travel courses, instruction and student work for the purposes of credit hour computation include some or all of the following:

 - Course meetings before, during, and after the dates of travel